-- one or more Regulated Markets on which financial instruments that belong to the Fund or the net assets of a collective investment scheme in which the Fund invests directly or indirectly are closed on other days than normal days of closure or if transactions on these markets are suspended or subject to exceptional restrictions; - 2. the communication means or calculation facilities normally used to determine the value of the assets of the Fund may not be used with the speed or accuracy desired by the Fund Manager; - circumstances relating to the political, economic, military or monetary situation over which the Fund Manager has no control prevent the Fund Manager from determining the value of the assets in which the Fund invests; - 4. a decision has been taken to discontinue the relevant Share Class or to dissolve the Fund; - 5. other objectively determinable circumstances that hinder an accurate valuation; or

-6. the Fund Manager deems this in the best interests of the investors in the Fund due to other urgent conditions/circumstances acting reasonably.
+- 5. circumstances relating to the political, economic, military or monetary situation over which the Fund Manager has no control prevent the Fund Manager from determining the value of the assets in which the Fund invests: - 6. a decision has been taken to discontinue the relevant Share Class or to dissolve the Fund; - 7. other objectively determinable circumstances that hinder an accurate valuation; or - 8. the Fund Manager deems this in the best interests of the Shareholders in the Fund due to other urgent conditions/circumstances acting reasonably.